apigee-127/volos/quota/apigee/README.md

 # volos-quota-apigee

 This is an implementation of API quotas for the Volos family of modules.
-It uses Apigee as a backing store to keep quotas sychronized across many nodes.
+It uses Apigee as a backing store to keep quotas synchronized across many nodes.
 Furthermore, this is the correct module to use if deploying the Node.js application to Apigee, because it will result in quotas that work in the same way as the quotas that are built in to the Apigee platform.